ganmodokix/gwae/README.md

 </table>

 ## BibTeX citation
-If you use this code in your work, please cite it as follows:
+If you use this code in your work, please cite our paper as follows:
 ```bibtex
 @inproceedings{Nakagawa2023,
     title={{Gromov-Wasserstein} Autoencoders},